FLSoz/ParticleManager/README.md

 ```

 - WeaponCharge will play a particle system from the moment a weapon tries to fire, till the time it fires its first shot.
 If the provided time for how long the particle system will play is longer than the time normally spent before the first shot is fire (i.e. spinner spinup), the ParticleManager will artificially inflate the time until the first shot is fired. (spinup times are unaffected)
-Nota Bene: all particle systems will stop playing when the parent block is removed from the tech

 ```json
 {
   "m_system": "/_gimbalBase/_gimbalElev/fx_Lightning/ParticleSystem.",